West Highland White Terrier

 Feet: The West Highland White Terrier's front feet are larger than the rear feet, round in shape and sized proportionately to the body.
 They have thick pads and may out-turn slightly.
 The dewclaws may be removed.
 The pads and nails should be black in color.

 Tail: The tail of the West Highland White Terrier is relatively short and shaped like a carrot.
 When erect the tail should never reach above the top of the head.
 The coat on the tail is straight and hard in texture and should not be feathered.
 The tail should be carried gaily but never curled over the back.
-The West Highland White Terrier tail should never
+The West Highland White Terrier tail should never be docked.

 Color: The West Highland White Terrier has a white coat as the name suggests.